BIDMCDigitalPsychiatry/LAMP-auth-server/README.md

 - ROOT_KEY="2646294A404E635166546A576E5A7234753778214125442A472D4B6150645367"
 - OAUTH_AUTH_URL="http://localhost/3002/auth"
 - OAUTH_TOKEN_URL="http://localhost/3002/token"

 ### Run
+Run `npm i` and then `npm dev`

+## Production
+To configure the server for production we'll need to run a new docker configured with the LAMP-server as client.

+### Run
 Create Docker image and replace src/.jwks.json file with specifically generated [JWKS keys](https://github.com/panva/node-oidc-provider/blob/main/docs/README.md#jwks)